MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 To debug your project, you may want to change the default page that opens in Microsoft Edge in Visual Studio Code.
 To change the default page to your project’s website, complete the following steps.
 1. In Visual Studio Code, choose **File** > **New Window**.
 Notice that no folder is open.
 1. On the Activity Bar, choose **Microsoft Edge Developer Tools**.
-1. In the MICROSOFT EDGE TOOLS: TARGETS panel, choose the **open a folder** link.
+1. In the Microsoft Edge Tools: Targets panel, choose the **open a folder** link.
 1. Select your project folder with the new default page to display when you begin debugging in Visual Studio Code.

     The first time you open a folder, you must confirm that you trust the authors of files in this folder.
 You can also choose the Trust the authors of all files in the parent folder checkbox.